Interface JpaIntegration

 Integration with JPA

-To use JPA, set serverType="jpa" in your .ds.xml file, then setbeanClassName
+To use JPA, set serverType="jpa" in your .ds.xml file, then setbeanClassName to the fully

 qualified class name of the